 Vitamix held the crown for the industry’s best blender warranty at 7 years for quite some time.
 Later, Blendtec upped the ante when they increased their warranty to 8 years (10 years for the Pro).
 KitchenAid later entered the market with a 10 years.

 It was only a matter of time.
-Now, Vitamix provides a 10-year warranty on all their new Ascent models.
-As if 7 year’s wasn’t enough.
+Now, Vitamix provides a 10-year warranty on all their new Smart System models.
 With the warranty provided you seriously have nothing to worry about with a Vitamix purchase.
 They continue to keep their status as one of the best customer service providers when it comes to honoring their warranty.

 VITAMIX ASCENT SERIES CONTROLS